-The first fresh ingredient implemented in this article is the use of probability to compute Boolean expressions.
-This method that we have called \enquote{Born method} is a variant of a technique already employed in statistical estimation~\cite{boyd}.
-It is the use of the maximum likelihood estimate of a parameter when one takes into account a prior knowledge.
-This changes a discrete set of logical states into an ensemble of real numbers.
-In return, the meaning of the probability is somehow particular.
-This will be discussed in Sec. (\ref{probasolu}) below.

-As a matter of fact, based especially on the works by J. M. Keynes~\cite{keynes} and R.~T.~Cox~\cite{cox}, probability theory is an extension of the Aristotelian logic to cases where the variables are not wholly definite.
+The first fresh ingredient implemented in this article is the use of Bayesian inference to compute Boolean expressions.
+This method that we called \enquote{Born's method} is a variant of a technique routinely employed in statistical estimation~\cite{boyd}.
+In return, the meaning of probability is vastly different from its usual signification.
+Based especially on the works by J. M. Keynes~\cite{keynes} and R.~T.~Cox~\cite{cox}, probability theory is regarded as an extension of the Aristotelian logic to cases where the variables are not wholly definite.
 Logical rules are thoroughly retained but they are posited with \emph{real-valued numbers} instead of logical symbols.
 Technically, the crucial advantage is the unique ability of real numbers to perform optimization, which dramatically boosts the computational power.

-It happens that any Boolean formula can be expressed as a set of \emph{linear} equations, which explains at the outset why quantum mechanics is linear.
-This fundamental property is mysterious in the conventional conception and regarded as an axiom.
-It leads in particular to the so-called \enquote{no-cloning theorem} which is actually a direct consequence of the \enquote{Born method}.
+It happens that any Boolean formula can be expressed as a set of \emph{linear} equations in terms of probability, which explains at the outset why quantum mechanics is linear.
+By contrast, linearity is regarded as an axiom in standard quantum theory.
+It leads in particular to the so-called \enquote{no-cloning theorem} which is actually a direct consequence of the \enquote{Born's method}.

-This technique has nothing to do with physics and actually we only used the physical as example of application.
-Therefore, we have only described a mathematical model, namely, the computation of Boolean expressions by means of statistical estimation of the variables.
+We emphasize that basically this technique has nothing to do with physics and, in fact, we have used physics only as examples of application.
+In reality, we have only described a purely mathematical model, namely, computing Boolean expressions by Bayesian inference.